HACKSSENTIAL RULES ~ CHAPTER VII

 Discernment, Invocation of Minor (any Path)

-• ES 8-10: the target understands, speaks, reads and writes one secret/crypted human language (i.e. a cant or similar).
+ES 8-10: the target understands, speaks, reads, and writes one secret/encrypted human language (i.e., a cant or similar).

 Enlightenment, Canticle of (Path of Glory, Sacrifice)

-• ES 8-10: the target is blessed by the spell and this grants a temporary +1 modifier on a stat defined by the caster.
+ES 8-10: the target is blessed, and this grants a +1 modifier on a stat defined by the caster or removes a curse from the target.

 Fortification, Hymn of (any Path)